cardano-foundation/CIPs/CIP-0013/README.md

   - [x] Yoroi
 - [x] There exist one or more wallets supporting Stake Pool URIs.
   - [ ] TBD
+- [x] There exist other CIPs or drafts defining additional URI protocols.
+- [x] There exist one or more wallets supporting additional URI protocols.
+  - [ ] TBD

 ### Implementation Plan

-Survey contemporary wallet developers to suggest adoption of both feature sets, since they are likely to be considered separately:
+Encourage wallet and dApp developers to support initial protocols for all currently defined URI protocols, keeping in mind these are each likely to be considered separately:

 - Payment URIs
 - Stake Pool URIs

-This survey can be conducted and/or advocated by either (ideally both):
+- all other URI schemes defined in separate CIPs

+Education and advocacy about these standards should be done by:

+- Developers of applications and standards requiring new URI schemes
 - Cardano sponsoring companies
 - Community advocates
+- CIP editors

 ## Copyright